-Motivational speaker, entrepreneur, cancer survivor, author, professor, lecturer, music executive, artist manager and fighter would be the words used to sum up the life and career of Mathew Knowles.
+Motivational speaker, entrepreneur, cancer survivor, author, professor, lecturer, music executive, artist manager, and fighter will be the first words used in the obituary of Mathew Knowles.

 Why is he so passionate about educating the masses?
 He feels it’s his duty to give back to the next generation of achievers.

-He not only helps with this, he shows his audiences exactly what needs to be done.
+He not only helps with this, but he also shows his audiences exactly what needs to be done.

-He has held positions at various institutions including Pepperdine University, London College of Creative Media, Point Blank Music School and is currently the Dean of the Black Music Industry Certification Program, at the distinguished National Museum of African American Music.
+He has held positions at various institutions including Pepperdine University, London College of Creative Media, and Point Blank Music School, and is currently the Dean of the Black Music Industry Certification Program, at the distinguished National Museum of African American Music.

 He also serves on various boards in dozens of industries as an advisor.